-The auto.Bus Seestadt research project (see Figure 23) is being funded by the Federal Ministry for Transport, Innovation and Technology as part of the "Mobility of the Future" scheme.
-Wiener Linien Managing Director Günter Steinbauer "Autonomous explains, driving is a megatrend with the potential to change cities for good.
+The auto.Bus Seestadt research proiect (see Error!
+Reference source not found.) is being funded by the Federal Ministry for Transport, Innovation and Technology as part of the "Mobility of the Future" scheme.
+Wiener Linien Managing Director Steinbauer Günter explains, "Autonomous driving is a megatrend with the potential to change cities for good.
 As a public transport provider, we will be at the forefront of this."

-Figure 23 - Wiener Linien - auto.Bus - Seestadt (Source: Wiener Linien, 2020)
+Figure 31 - Wiener Linien - auto.Bus - Seestadt (Source: Wiener Linien, 2020)